 Airport transfer is not included in the tour price.
 You can use public transport which we will provide information on.
 It is also possible to use the Hurtigruten airport shuttle (additional cost).

 It is possible to book excursions on board but you might risk that they are fully booked, especially those with limited space like RIB safaris etc. Excursions by bus are usually still available.
 If you want to make sure you can join the excursions you want, we recommend booking in advance.
 Authentic Scandinavia sells the excursions for the same price as they are sold for on board (small price differences might occur due to the exchange rate).

-Temperatures along the Norwegian coast in winter usually vary between 2°C and -10°C in winter.
-Summer temperatures in Northern Norway vary between 10°C and 30°C depending on the latitude.
+Temperatures along the Norwegian coast in winter usually vary between 2°C and -10°C. Summer temperatures vary between 10°C and 25°C depending on the latitude.
 Read more about the weather.